Documentation

 1sec modules

-List all 16 available defense modules with tier and description.
+# List all 16 modules

 1sec modules